-(i) Loans and receivables
+(i) Debt instruments

-Loans and receivables are non derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Subsequent measurement of debt instruments depends on the group's business model for managing the asset and the cash flow characteristics of the asset.
+The Group has only debt instruments classified as amortised cost, as the loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise when the Group provides money, goods or services directly to a debtor with no intention of selling the receivable.
 They are included in current assets, except for those with maturities greater than 12 months after the balance sheet date which are classified as non-current assets.
 Loans and receivables are included in receivables in the balance sheet (refer to note 10).
+The amortised cost definition is: